 See our overview of cycling in the Dordogne, and also cycling in the north of the Dordogne.
 There is also this article to help you plan a cycling holiday in the Vézère valley.
 If you are heading further east to Sarlat, see this ride idea and this info on the voie verte there.

-See here for bike routes in the Cruese area of the Limousin.
+Further north, see here for bike routes in the Cruese area of the Limousin.
 And here for a great lake ride.
 See here for cycling in the Haute-Vienne area.

 Bike hire in south-west France